This post may contain affiliate links. Please see my disclosure policy for details.

 The Blueberry Wall is just in front of the Bubblegum Wall and has the sign for Project Tomorrow hanging above it!

-It’s a Disney wall that is a gorgeous blueberry shade with a lighter blue line snaking through it.
+It’s a Disney wall that is a gorgeous blueberry shade with a light blue line snaking through it.
 It’s really easy to capture as it’s not as crowded.

 4. The Toothpaste Wall in Epcot

 Another famous wall in Epcot is what has been nicknamed The Toothpaste Wall.
 This is because it’s full of layers of turquoise and blue hues which looks like toothpaste.

 This wall can be found in the Living Seas Pavilion in Epcot, at the exit of the Finding Nemo ride.

 5. Fichwa Fellow Wall in Animal Kingdom